 A 4-mile, easy, flat walk on quiet roads with mainly good verges – but, as always, take care in case of occasional vehicle.
 Click here for an aerial view.
-Click here for a downloadable PDF guide of this page
+Click here for a downloadable PDF guide of this page.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes suggested from each map point + metres to next point)